jabrown85/heroku-mcp-server/README.md

 ## Configure the Heroku Platform MCP Server

-You can configure Claude Desktop, Zed, Cursor, and Windsurf to work with the Heroku Platform MCP Server.
+You can configure Claude Desktop, Zed, Cursor, Windsurf and others to work with the Heroku Platform MCP Server.

 ### [Claude Desktop](https://claude.ai/download)